MerginMaps/docs/src/manage/permissions.md

 ### How to transfer ownership of a workspace
 Ownership of a workspace can be transferred to another [workspace member](#workspace-member-roles).

-Users with the **owner** member role have access to the **Subscriptions** in <AppDomainNameLink />.
+Users with the **owner** member role have access to the **Subscriptions** page in the <DashboardShortLink />.

 Every workspace has to have at least one owner, however, there can be multiple owners of one workspace.

 ::: warning
 When transferring ownership of a workspace, you might also need to [update billing information](./subscriptions/#billing-information-and-payment-method).